WeiqunZhang/WarpX/Docs/source/usage/parameters.rst

     :default: false
     :optional:

-    Whether to split high density boxes during initialization.
-This can improve the potential for load balancing.
+    Whether to split high density boxes during initialization and split or merge boxes at runtime load-balancing intervals.
+Boxes are merged when their combined cost is below the threshold and their combined size does not exceed ``amr.max_grid_size``.

 .. pp:param:: warpx.split_high_density_boxes_threshold
     :type: ``float``